-When it comes to enterprise software, Microsoft is the dominant power player B2B brand having achieved a near-monopoly in the PC market with core products such as Windows, Office, and Outlook.
+Regarding enterprise software, Microsoft is the dominant power player B2B brand, having achieved a near-monopoly in the PC market with core products such as Windows, Office, and Outlook.
 From 2000 to 2012, their valuation felt stuck, relying on a steady stream of sales for business offices, but Microsoft didn’t seem to know where to go next, with failures in mobile, music, and search engines.
 The brand needed a realignment to steer it toward the future.
-In the last few years, Microsoft’s growth has shifted investment and attention to its B2B enterprise business, behind the Azure cloud business, which includes on-premise servers, and software and enterprise consulting services.
+In the last few years, Microsoft’s growth has shifted investment and attention to its B2B enterprise business, behind the Azure cloud business, which includes on-premise servers and software and enterprise consulting services.

 Arguably, Microsoft has shifted its B2B focus from product-led to experience-led.
 The valuation for Microsoft is up four-fold, surpassing $1 trillion.
-Abandoning the monopoly mindset has opened up innovation with the Internet of Things (IoT), which will connect everyday internet connections with data collection and automation.
+Abandoning the monopoly mindset has opened up innovation with the Internet of Things (IoT), connecting everyday internet connections with data collection and automation.
 As the business transforms, Microsoft needs to continue its momentum and competitively battle cloud offerings from Amazon and Google.

-Marriott is the choice hotel of the business executive, not just because of the quality of its hotel rooms, but the exceptional Marriott Rewards program that makes staying in its hotels a must-have by making loyalty more enticing.
+Marriott is the choice hotel of the business executive, not just because of the quality of its hotel rooms but the exceptional Marriott Rewards program that makes staying in its hotels a must-have by making loyalty more enticing.
 Following the acquisition of Starwood Hotels, Marriott is now the power player brand by adding Westin Hotels, Ritz Carlton, and the St. Regis brands.
-To the market, Marriott takes a house of brands approach, but internally, the Marriott Rewards program unifies the company as it approaches the business traveler.
+Marriott takes a house of brands approach to the market, but internally, the Marriott Rewards program unifies the company as it approaches the business traveler.

-The Marriott Rewards program is the company’s secret sauce among B2B customers, shifting Marriott from a product-led brand into an idea-lead brand.
-While hotels will bid to procurement departments to be a preferred vendor, business executives have become so addicted to Marriott Rewards they insist on staying at a Marriott.
-With the stock up eight-fold over the last decade, Marriott needs to continue its momentum.
+The Marriott Rewards program is the company’s secret sauce among B2B customers, shifting Marriott from a product-led brand into an idea-led brand.
+While hotels will bid to procurement departments to be preferred vendor, business executives have become so addicted to Marriott Rewards that they insist on staying at a Marriott.
+With the stock up eightfold over the last decade, Marriott needs to continue its momentum.

-The recent launch of the Marriott Bonvoy Rewards program goes beyond just earning and redeeming free hotel stays, now including 40 airline partners, and the ability to book flights and cars using only points.
-This reward program is its new power play, as it beats any competitive offering.
+The recent launch of the Marriott Bonvoy Rewards program goes beyond just earning and redeeming free hotel stays, including 40 airline partners and the ability to book flights and cars using only points.
+This reward program is its new power play, which beats any competitive offering.
 Marriott is a great B2B case study.
 It proves that, instead of treating a company as your customer, B2B brands should now manage every employee at a company as a potential customer.

-Although Facebook is primarily a consumer-facing brand, all of its revenues come from B2B media sales.
-Facebook is an idea-led brand, and the dominant power player, willing to bully any competitor who threatens it.
+Although Facebook is primarily a consumer-facing brand, its revenues come from B2B media sales.
+Facebook is an idea-led brand and the dominant power player, willing to bully any competitor who threatens it.

-In terms of its bond with customers, five years ago, Facebook was on the verge of becoming a beloved brand.
-Yet Facebook’s arrogance and hunger for even more power have eroded its trust with users, and that puts its future B2B media revenues at risk.
+In terms of its customer bond, five years ago, Facebook was on the verge of becoming a beloved brand.
+Yet Facebook’s arrogance and hunger for even more power have eroded its trust with users, putting its future B2B media revenues at risk.
 There remains doubt about how Facebook will handle privacy, political interference, and concerns over the accuracy of its audience numbers – uncertainty that continues to cloud Facebook’s trust.
-Mark Zuckerberg must be more forthcoming and honest in how he portrays his brand.
+Mark Zuckerberg must be more forthcoming and honest in portraying his brand.
 The question Facebook should focus on is how to tighten its bond with users.